 80-100 Word Objectives Overview:

 The purpose of this project was to create a python tool that allows users to determine potential locations of harmful algal blooms (HABs) in the Chesapeake Bay and its estuaries.
-The tool integrates Landsat 8 and Aqua MODIS data and applies an algorithm calibrated using historical in-situ data collected by the Virginia Institute of Marine Science, Old Dominion University, and Landsat 8 satellites to create maps highlighting hotspots of algal blooms.
-With this tool, our partners will be able to detect, test, and respond to HABs quickly and efficiently.
-They will also be able to more accurately monitor the timing, magnitude, duration, and frequency of specific HAB locations on the Chesapeake Bay.
+The tool integrates Landsat 8 and Aqua MODIS data and applies an algorithm, calibrated using historical in-situ data collected by the Virginia Institute of Marine Science, Old Dominion University, and Landsat 8 satellites, to create maps highlighting hotspots of algal blooms.
+With this tool, our partners will be able to detect, test, and respond to, HABs quickly and efficiently.
+They will also be able to more accurately monitor the timing, magnitude, duration, and frequency of specific HABs locations on the Chesapeake Bay.

 Abstract:

 Harmful Algal Blooms (HABs) in the Chesapeake Bay Watershed have an increasingly negative effect on the ecosystems in which they grow.
 They deprive their ecosystem of oxygen, produce harmful toxins, and mechanically damage other organisms.
 This disrupts the natural water chemistry, causes large-scale fish mortality events, and causes human illness.
 Scientists from the Virginia Institute of Marine Science (VIMS) and Old Dominion University (ODU) monitor HABs and their effect on the water quality.
 However, the Chesapeake and its estuaries are geographically too large for the groups to continuously monitor HABs.
 This limits the group’s ability to monitor up-to-date locations of HABs and the water quality associated with them.
-To remedy this, data from Landsat 8 Surface Reflectance obtained from the USGS Earth Explorer, data from the Aqua MODIS Chlorophyll imagery collected from NOAA CoastWatch, and in-situ data from VIMS and ODU were combined and correlated to create an algorithm which produces a map of algal hotspots in the Chesapeake Bay area.
+To remedy this, surface reflectance data from Landsat 8 obtained from the USGS Earth Explorer, data from the Aqua MODIS Chlorophyll imagery collected from NOAA CoastWatch, and in-situ data from VIMS and ODU were combined and correlated to create an algorithm that produces a map of algal hotspots in the Chesapeake Bay area.
 Data were collected from May 2011 through October 2015.
 This algorithm will allow scientists at VIMS and ODU to identify the location of algal hotspots using current Landsat 8 and MODIS data, as well as give them the ability to assess the timing, magnitude, duration, and frequency of HABs in the Chesapeake Bay Watershed.

 Community Concerns:

-Harmful Algal Blooms (HABs) are growing more common in Virginia Rivers.
-HABs degrade water quality by reducing oxygen, blocking sunlight, and producing toxins
+Harmful Algal Blooms (HABs) are becoming more common in Virginia Rivers.
+HABs degrade water quality by reducing oxygen, blocking sunlight, and producing toxins.

+Just one concern?

 Current Management Practices & Policies:

 Currently, a Harmful Algal Blooms (HAB) task force (comprised of the Virginia Institute of Marine Science, the Marine Resources Commission, the Department of Environmental Quality, Old Dominion University, the Virginia Department of Health, and several auxiliary agencies) is responsible for the detection, research, and response to HABs in the Chesapeake Bay area.
 This task force has 20 fixed testing stations throughout the Chesapeake Bay.
 Water quality parameters, genetic molecular analysis, and HAB/phytoplankton identification tests are conducted monthly from May through November.
-Additionally, a 24 hour HAB Hotline has been established, and community members are asked to report suspicious colors, smells, or fish kills in their areas.
+Additionally, a 24 hour HAB Hotline has been established and community members are asked to report suspicious colors, smells, or fish kills in their areas.
 When a HAB is detected or reported, the response team collects samples that are analyzed at different institutions depending on the nature of the report.
 The VA Health Department then determines future actions based on guidelines set by the Clean Water Act and State of Virginia Water Quality Standards.
 This current method requires many resources, relies heavily on community engagement, and requires ample time to identify, collect, and process samples.

 Decision Support Tools & Benefits: